Quantum-embeddable stochastic matrices: Setting the scene

 \begin{defn}[Quantum-embeddable stochastic matrix] A stochastic matrix $T$ is \emph{quantum-embeddable} if it is a classical action of some Markovian quantum channel, i.e., if, for any $\delta>0$, there exist a Lindbladian $\L$ and a finite time $t_f$ such that

 \end{defn} The above definition generalises to the quantum setting the set of classical limit-embeddable stochastic matrices introduced in Ref.~\cite{wolpert2019}.
+It is worth mentioning that since the above definition includes all $\delta>0$, it is invariant for all the equivalent metrics.
+In particular, replacing the above definition with any distance induced by a matrix norm gives the same result.

 We will denote the set of $d\times d$ quantum-embeddable stochastic matrices by $\Q_d$ and its complement within the set of $d\times d$ stochastic matrices by $\Q_d^c$.
 Similarly, the set of classically-embeddable stochastic matrices described in the introduction and its complement will be denoted by $\C_d$ and $\C_d^c$.
 Note that both sets $\C_d$ and $\Q_d$ are, by definition, closed.
 Moreover, it is clear that $\C_d\subset \Q_d$, since classical processes form a particular subset of quantum processes.
 This can be shown explicitly by noting that a classically-embeddable $T=e^{L t_f}$ is a classical action of a Markovian quantum channel $e^{\L t_f}$ with a Lindblad generator defined through Eq.~\eqref{eq:lindbladian} with $H=0$ and

 On the other extreme, we can choose $\Phi=0$ and by varying $H$ generate all unitary channels.
 Thus, $\U_d\subset \Q_d$, with $\U_d$ denoting the set of $d\times d$ unistochastic matrices~\cite{bengtsson2004importance}, i.e., matrices $T$ such that $T_{ij}=|U_{ij}|^2$ for some unitary matrix $U$.
-Since there exist matrices in $\U_d$ but not in $\C_d$ (e.g., a non-trivial permutation matrix), and there exists matrices in $\C_d$ and not in $\U_d$ (e.g., a matrix $T$ with $T_{ij}=\delta_{ik}$ for any fixed $k$), $\Q_d$ is a strict superset of both $\U_d$ and $\C_d$.
-This lower bounds the set $\Q_d$ within the set $\T_d$, and the aim of this paper is to improve this bound, as well as to upper bound $\Q_d$, i.e., to identify which stochastic matrices are not quantum-embeddable.
+Since there exist matrices in $\U_d$ but not in $\C_d$ (e.g., a non-trivial permutation matrix), and there exist matrices in $\C_d$ and not in $\U_d$ (e.g., a matrix $T$ with $T_{ij}=\delta_{ik}$ for any fixed $k$), $\Q_d$ is a strict superset of both $\U_d$ and $\C_d$.
+This approximates the set $\Q_d$ within the set $\T_d$ from inside, and the aim of this paper is to improve this bound, as well as to approximate $\Q_d$ from outside, i.e., to identify which stochastic matrices are not quantum-embeddable.